 At the TRUE NORTH SAILING SCHOOL we never place more than 4 Basic students On Board our J/29's with each A.S.A.
 Certified Instructor.
 With True North's arrangement you will receive more personal attention plus more "Hands On Tiller Time" to perfect your driving skills.
 The fact is that ALL sailing schools place 4 students on each boat but on smaller J/24's or Colgate 26's. only 2 students are working at any one time because the boats are so small.
 On True North's J/29's all 4 students are involved with every maneuver as there are separate positions for all four students on the boat.
 On the smaller boats that the other schools use you will spend half your time on the water just watching the other students maneuvering the boat.

 At the TRUE NORTH SAILING SCHOOL we realize that teaching the Basics to a "New" Sailor is a tough challenge.
 Beginners come with great expectations, they are very excited about their first sail and some are even a little nervous.
 One false step at this critical stage of development and all the joy can instantly vanish.
 It is imperative that the instructor is skilled at maintaining a productive and enjoyable sailing experience.

 Members have access to our fleet of professionally maintained yachts throughout our six-month sailing season.
 The more you sail, the better the value.
-Dues are prorated for sailors who join after the season begins so you don't pay for any unused sailing time.
+Dues are prorated for sailors who join after the season begins (in your second season) so you don't pay for any unused sailing time.

-After graduating from other schools they will gladly charter you a 24 foot boat for approximately $200 per day.
-At other schools you will get 5 sailing days for the price of a whole season of sailing at the True North Sailing Club.
-If you sail just once per week at True you get a minimum of 26 sailing days.
+After graduating from other schools they will gladly charter you a 24 foot boat for approximately $500 per day.
+At other schools you will get 4 sailing days for the price of a whole season of sailing at the True North Sailing Club.
+If you sail just once per week at True North you get a minimum of 26 sailing days.
 It doesn't take rocket scientists to see where the better value is.

 Just imagine how good a sailor you will be after 26 sailing sessions!